kevinsuh/toki/README.md

 ```

 **Notes:**
-* The directory has two main sub-directores: `app` and `bot`.
-The `app` directory is for our web server. the `bot` directory is for Toki's existence in slack.
+* There are two main sub-directores: `app` and `bot`.
+The `app` directory is for our web server.
+The `bot` directory is for Toki's existence in slack.
-  * The `app` thus holds our web page routes, the models that link up to our DB, our DB migrations, and our API calls
+  * `app` holds our web page routes, the models that link up to our DB, our DB migrations, and our API calls
-  * The `bot` thus holds the functionality needed for our conversation in slack
+  * `bot` holds the functionality needed for our conversation in slack
-    * Controllers are used to take user input and respond appropriately, and to engage users in appropriate contexts
+    * `controllers` are used to take user input and respond appropriately, and to engage users in appropriate contexts
-    * Actions are when we proactively reach out, such as when user first signs in with our slack button
+    * `actions` are when we proactively reach out, such as when user first signs in with our slack button
-    * lib holds helper functions
+    * `lib` holds various helper functions
 * `cron.js` is used for our reminders and work_sessions functionality.
 It runs a script that checks our DB every 5 seconds.
 * `server.js` is where our ExpressJS app is created, and where our various bots are turned on to listen to [Slack RTM](https://api.slack.com/rtm)

 <a name="running-development"/>
 ## Running on Development
 Toki makes use of precompilers for ES6 and SCSS code to be translated into ES5 and CSS, respectively.
-The packages `node-sass` and `babel-present-es2015` are used to make this happen. **_since node-sass and babel both only watch for saves, if you delete files you must delete from both directories_**
+The packages `node-sass` and `babel-present-es2015` are used for this. **_since node-sass and babel both only watch for saves, if you delete files you must delete from both directories_**

 `npm run precompile` is an NPM script that runs babel, node-sass, and sequelize db:migrate to convert changes. **_Make sure all mapping and migration is done successfully before pushing to github__**